Department of Germanic & Slavic Studies

 |Term 1||Semester 1||Semester 2||Term 2||Term 3|

 As the program is tightly integrated between the two universities, it is best not to deviate from this model.
 Please note that any changes to this study sequence must be formally approved by the Joint Program Committee.
-Please contact the GSS graduate officer for further information.
+Please contact the Associate Chair of Graduate Studies for further information.